Tips to get the good night’s sleep you need

-Sleep deprivation has negative impacts on energy, metabolism, hormonal health, mental performance and so much more.
-It has been well documented that individuals who do not get enough rest are at increased risk of a wide range of disorders, including high blood pressure, obesity and type-2 diabetes, lowered immunity, cardiovascular disease, mood disorders, dementia, and even loneliness.
+Sleep deprivation negatively impacts energy, metabolism, hormonal health, mental performance, and so much more.
+It proves that individuals who do not get enough rest are at increased risk.
+Many disorders, including high blood pressure, obesity, type-2 diabetes, lowered immunity, cardiovascular disease, mood disorders, dementia, and even loneliness.

 For women, sleep deprivation can cause abnormalities in menstruation, fertility, and early pregnancy maintenance.
-The majority of this research has been conducted in shift workers, but it clearly presents the role of circadian rhythms in the reproductive health of women.
-When sleep becomes dysregulated, it can lead to irregular periods, painful periods, longer time to get pregnant, a difficult time getting pregnant, a greater risk of miscarriage, and lower birth weights in babies.
+Sleep deprivation conducted this research on shift workers, but it presents the role of circadian rhythms in women’s reproductive health.
+When sleep becomes dysregulated, it can lead to irregular periods, painful periods, a longer time to get pregnant, a difficult time getting pregnant, a greater risk of miscarriage, and lower birth weights in babies.

-Poor sleep has also been linked to gastrointestinal issues.
+Poor sleep causes gastrointestinal issues.
 It can worsen symptoms associated with irritable bowel syndrome (IBS), Crohn’s, Ulcerative Colitis, gastroesophageal reflux disease, peptic ulcer disease, liver disease, and colon cancer.

-Clearly sleep is important.
-According to the National Sleep Foundation, young adults (age 18-25 years) and adults (age 26-64 years) should receive 7 to 9 hours of sleep each night, and not less than 6 hours or more than 10 hours (for adults) or 11 hours (for young adults).
+Sleep is important.
+According to the National Sleep Foundation, young adults (age 18-25 years) and adults (age 26-64 years) should receive 7 to 9 hours of snooze each night, and not less than 6 hours or more than 10 hours (for adults) or 11 hours (for young adults).

 My tips for getting a good night’s sleep:

 - Go to bed and wake up at the same time every day, even on weekends.
-The human body thrives off of routine and this is the best way to create a solid circadian rhythm.
+The human body thrives off routine, which is the best way to create a solid circadian rhythm.

 - Create a consistent bedtime routine.
-This should begin about an hour before bedtime and include dimming the lights and turn off all screens.
-This is a great time to sip on a calming tea, read a book or practice meditation.
+It should begin about an hour before bedtime and include dimming the lights and turning off all screens.
+It is a great time to sip on a calming tea, read a book, or practice meditation.

 - Expose yourself to bright light, preferably the sun, first thing in the morning.
-This sends a signal to your brain that it is morning and can help your body set your circadian rhythm, thus helping you sleep at night.
+It signals to your brain that it is morning and can help your body set your circadian rhythm, thus helping you relax at night.

 - Create a sleep-friendly bedroom.
-Your room needs to be quiet, dark, and cool for the best sleep.
+Your room needs to be quiet, dark, and calm for the best nap.
 Use blackout blinds or a sleep mask and keep your bedroom temperature around 65°F (18.3°C).
 If your room is loud, use earplugs to block out sound.

 - Avoid alcohol and caffeine.
-Alcohol makes you sleepy, but doesn’t allow you to get into deeper stages of sleep.
-Caffeine can stay in your system much longer than you can feel its effects, so limit all caffeine after about 12 pm-2 pm to avoid impacting your sleep.
+Alcohol makes you sleepy but doesn’t allow you to get into deeper stages of rest.
+Caffeine can stay in your system much longer than you can feel its effects, so limit all caffeine after about 12 pm-2 pm to avoid impacting your rest.

 - If you haven’t fallen asleep in about 30 minutes, get out of bed, and do something relaxing until the urge to sleep returns.
 Then try again.
 If you can’t fall asleep because you’ve got something on your mind, keep a journal by the bed and write your thoughts down before you close your eyes.
 Keep it handy in case you think of something that you don’t want to forget.

-- If you’ve changed time zones, are a shift worker, or are just really struggling to sleep well, melatonin can be a useful tool to get back into a good rhythm.
+- If you’ve changed time zones, are a shift worker, or are just really struggling to rest well, melatonin can be a helpful tool to get back into a good rhythm.

 To a good night’s sleep,